tact-lang/pitaya/docs/cli.md

   ```bash
   pitaya "task" --config ./pitaya.yaml
   ```
+  If you pass `--config` with a missing/unreadable file, Pitaya errors out with a clear message (no silent fallback).

 - Precedence: CLI > env > .env > project config > defaults.
 - Directories: